 On January 4, 2006, we obtained a \$5.4 million mortgage loan from Crown.
-The land and buildings, among other assets, located at our principal MUSE manufacturing facility and a \$700,000 Certificate of Deposit held by Crown serve as collateral for these Agreements.
+The land and buildings, among other assets, located at our principal MUSE manufacturing facility, an assignment of rents and leases on the MUSE manufacturing facility, and a \$700,000 Certificate of Deposit held by Crown served as collateral for these Agreements.
 The loan is payable over a 10-year term.
 The interest rate is adjusted annually to a fixed rate for the year equal to the prime rate plus 1%, with a floor of 7.5%.
 Principal and interest are payable monthly based upon a 20-year amortization schedule and are adjusted annually at the time of the interest rate reset.
-All remaining principal is due on February 1, 2016.
-The interest rate was 7.5% and 7.5% for the six months ended June 30, 2010 and 2009, respectively.
-As of June 30, 2010, we have a principal balance of \$4.8 million remaining on the Crown loan.
+All remaining principal was due on February 1, 2016.
+The interest rate was 7.5% and 7.5% for the nine months ended September 30, 2010 and 2009, respectively.
+As of September 30, 2010, we had a principal balance of \$4.8 million remaining on the Crown loan.